ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_blip_coords(``blip``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get coordinates for a blip.
+Gets coordinates for a blip.

 **Parameters:**